notaryproject/specifications/requirements/verification-by-reference.md

 ![Multi-platform manifest with SBoM, TUF, and Scan artifacts](./media/oci-manifest-index-reverse-lookup-sbom.png)

-The user still references `registry.contoso.com/web:a2b2`, while other parts of the system that adhere to notary v2 would know to query the registry for the additional verification information.
+The user still references `registry.contoso.com/web:a2b2`, while other parts of the system that adhere to Notary would know to query the registry for the additional verification information.

 An notation client queries for all indexes with a `"config.mediaType"` of `"application/vnd.cncf.notary.verification.config.v1+json"` It would read all the verification objects and decide how to proceed.